ponylang/rfcs/text/0000-expand-math.md

 The primary goals of this initial expansion are:

-1. restructure the `math` library into distinct sub-packages
+1. restructure the `math` package into distinct subpackages; allowing for separation of concerns over continuing to build a monolithic `math` package
-2. provide common `math` data types
+2. provide common `math` data types; for example, `BigInt`, `Rational`, and `Complex`

 ## Structure